Identity and access management (commonly known as “IAM”) is a

 rather than individually.

-* Note that this hardware-secured credential and in-field identity
+Such hardware-secured credential and in-field identity

 management is available in addition to a traditional PKI-style